 At the foundation of these questions is a larger question about Scripture and tradition.
 If Scriptural evidence for a creedal affirmation is lacking, should we continue reciting it for tradition’s sake?

-In the rest of this article, I will attempt to demonstrate that the Scriptural support for retaining this phrase is weak.
-Because of this, believers should consider omitting this phrase when we recite it.
+I will attempt to demonstrate that the Scriptural support for retaining this phrase is weak and that, because of this, believers should consider omitting this phrase when we recite it.

 Disclaimer 1: I am not—by any means—anti-creeds or confessions.
 Quite the opposite in fact.
 Even so, our theological studies must always begin with, and be checked against, the authority of Scripture.